 Lemont High School students arrive at and depart from campus daily in a variety of ways, including bus transportation, personal vehicles, and by parent/guardian drop-off.

 Limited parking is available on campus for Lemont High School juniors and seniors.
-In order to apply for a parking permit, students must submit a completed application and pay a non-refundable $100 permit fee.
+In order to apply for a parking permit, students must submit a completed application.
 All student drivers must have a valid driver's license and current auto insurance.

 All of a student’s fees from the current and previous years must be paid in full for the student to be eligible to receive a parking permit.
 More information on parking permit applications is available from the Transportation page.

-Students who submit the application and all required materials by the date designated on the application will be eligible to pick up their parking permits at Registration Processing Day.
+Students who submit the application and all required materials by the date designated on the application will be eligible for a permit.
 Only those personal vehicles with approved Lemont High School parking permits are allowed to park in the school's lots beginning on the first day of school.

 In order to ensure student safety and diminish traffic congestion, parents/guardians who drop off or pick up their students are asked to adhere to a set of guidelines, which also are available on the Transportation page.